 FOLLOW DON QUIXOTE IN A FASCINATING ROUTE BATHED IN HISTORY AND LEGEND!

-The day will start in Alcalá de Henares.
-This small city located barely 40km away from Madrid was the birthplace of Miguel de Cervantes, author of Don Quixote.
+Alcalá de Henares, a small city located barely 40km away from Madrid was the birthplace of Miguel de Cervantes, author of Don Quixote.

 The university and the old town are both part of the UNESCO Heritage Sites.
 The University was founded in the 16th century and the city of Alcalá became the first planned university city in the world.
 Many cities in Europe and in the world followed it as a model.